IgnisUmbrae/Wordhunter/README.md

 - Stunning two-tier gameplay!
 In the struggle for points and ultimate lexical supremacy, will you turn to length or to letter rarity?
 - Stunning educational value!
 Unless you manage the top-scorer, Wordhunter suggests the next best word for you, complete with definition!*
-- Stunning default bank of nine round formats and four modifiers with easy extensibility!
+- Stunning default bank of ten round formats and four modifiers with easy extensibility!
-- Soon: Stunning running commentary of multiplayer games!
+- Stunning running commentary of multiplayer games!
+(WIP)

 *Most of the time, at least.
 Some words aren't defined yet.